tomtom828/la-croix/README.md

 # :ocean: La Croix :tangerine:
 Scheduled reminder to drink water throughout the work day.
-Measurements are in Cans of La Croix.
+Measurements are in cans of La Croix.

+Each hour the script calculates how much La Croix you needed to have consumed to meet your workday's water intake goal.